krustlet/krustlet/docs/community/developers.md

 ### Building without openssl

-WARNING: This is an advanced use case and is still not fully fleshed out.
-We do not recommend this for most developers

 If you are on a system that doesn't have OpenSSL (or has the incorrect version), you have the option to build Krustlet using the Rustls project (Rust native TLS implementation):